ToniaDemchuk/EMSimulation/README.md

 Commands and options of `dotnet`-driver are described in more details [elsewhere](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).

 Settings for DDA-calculations are contained in `ddaParameters.xml` (for incident field), `dipols.txt` (for geometry of the problem) and `opt_consts.txt` (for medium treatment).
+Similarly, input geometry for FDTD-calculation could be found and modified in `sphere.fds` from `Simulation.FDTD.Console`.

 ## Contribute